Slow Cooker Turkey Chili (with Sweet Potato and Black Beans)

 Slow Cooker Turkey Chili with Sweet Potato and Black Beans

-This lean chili is not only hearty and absolutely delicious, but it’s also chock full of fiber, protein, and nutrients.
-The jalapeño lends just the right amount of heat without being overpowering.
+This lean slow cooker turkey chili is not only hearty and absolutely delicious, but it’s also chock full of fiber, protein, and nutrients.
 It’s perfect for a comforting weeknight dinner and then leftovers for lunch the next day.

 Ingredients

-- 3 cups peeled and diced sweet potatoes (about 2 medium potatoes)
+- 3 cups 1/2-inch diced peeled sweet potatoes (about 1 large)

 - 1 large onion, finely diced